phpdocker-io/vagrant-docker/README.md

 Your `config.yaml` file will be ignored by git.

+Any changes you make to this file will require you to re-provision your vagrant box - `vagrant provision` should be enough most of the time, or `vagrant reload --provision` if you'd also like to reboot the box.

 ### config.yaml file structure

-Three main sections:

 * `vm` _(optional)_: options for the VM itself
     * `cpus` _(optional)_: number of cores given to the VM.
 Bear in mind Virtualbox slows down on many workloads with more than 1.
     * `mem` _(optional)_: memory to allocate the VM in kilobytes.
-* `services` _(optional): list of service definitions to set up as hosts and on supervisor on the VM.
+* `services` _(optional)_: list of service definitions to set up as hosts and on supervisor on the VM.
 See below for object structure:
     * `name` _(mandatory)_: the name of your service.
 Try not to use spaces and weird chars as this is used on log filenames and other things.